 If you hold your shares in "street name" and do not provide voting instructions to your broker, your shares will not be voted on any proposals on which your broker does not have discretionary authority to vote (a "broker non-vote").
 Under the rules that govern brokers, brokers have the discretion to vote on routine matters, but not on non-routine matters.
-The ratification of the selection of the Company's independent registered public accounting firm is a matter that is typically considered routine under applicable rules.
-The election of directors, the advisory votes on executive compensation and the approval of equity incentive plans are typically considered non-routine matters under applicable rules.
+Proposals 1 (Election of Directors Proposal), 2 (Say-on-Pay Proposal), 3 (Say-on-Frequency Proposal) and 5 (Nasdaq Stockholder Approval Proposal) are considered non-routine matters.
+The New York Stock Exchange ("NYSE") has advised us that Proposal 4 (Authorized Share Increase Proposal) and Proposal 6 (Auditor Ratification Proposal) are considered routine matters.
+For a discussion of why NYSE has advised us on our proposals when we are listed on Nasdaq, please refer to the footnote in Q&A 12 ("What vote is needed to approve each of the proposals?") below.